 A drug called Sandostatin® (octreotide) is sometimes used to treat carcinoid syndrome by controlling hormone output.

 Chemotherapy may be required in cases in which the tumor has spread from the lungs to other organs.
 Chemotherapy involves the use of drugs administered via the bloodstream (intravenously) to destroy cancer cells.
 Chemotherapy might be given in the hospital or in a doctor's office or a clinic.
 Usually a certain number of treatments are given over time.

 What is the outlook for patients with lung carcinoid tumors?

+The prognosis is in general very good.
 The average five-year survival rate for people who have been treated for typical carcinoid tumors is 85% to 95%.
 People who have been treated for atypical lung carcinoids have a five-year survival rate of 50% to 60%.
-Generally, survival rates tend to be higher for people with lung carcinoids that have not spread.
+Survival rates tend to be higher for people with lung carcinoids that have not spread.

-It is important to schedule regular follow-up visits with your doctor after treatment because carcinoid tumors can recur (come back).
-That is why you should follow up with your doctor for at least 10 years after treatment.
+It is important to schedule regular follow-up visits with your doctor after treatment because carcinoid tumors can come back.
+That is why you should follow up with your doctor for surveillance.
 Let your doctor know if you begin to experience any unusual symptoms, such as difficulty breathing, unexpected weight loss, or pain.

 Can't find the health information you're looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 3/25/2016…#14783